Velfi/i-ching/README.md

 [crates-link]: https://crates.io/crates/iching/
 [license-link]: COPYING

-**This crate requires beta or nightly until the 2018 edition becomes stable.
-The auto docs may not build correctly until then either.
-That being said, running `cargo doc --open` will work just fine.**

 This library contains methods for divination using the I Ching and also includes a CLI app for making predictions in your terminal.
 The CLI app was inspired by the original [ching(6)](http://cfcl.com/ching/man/) unix app.